bernsteining/instaloctrack/README.md

 * Cleaner code :D
 * Use a logger instead of printing
-* Use requests asynchronously even in the logged on use case
 * Check password correctness with -p flag
 * Correct ISO Code for some countries: Nominatim doesn't considers French Polynesia's ISO  (or DOM TOM) code as valid for some reason ¯\\_(ツ)_/¯
 * Provide statistics about the location data (most visited place, diagrams ...)